 Being a writer is not what I imagined it to be.
 Not in the way that little girl dreamed anyway.
 The process is not as simple as sitting down and writing a nice little story.
-It’s damned hard.
-I’ve taken course after course, banging my head against the wall, trying to piece the together the elements of writing once again.
+It’s damn hard.
+I’ve taken course after course, banging my head against the wall, trying to piece together the elements of writing once again.
 (It’s possible that bitchy teenager hit me in the head with her typewriter to accentuate her point.)

 But getting back to my writing, as I do have a point here.

 The first draft is currently sitting at 82k words and I’ve had it professionally edited.
 Not a cheap thing to do, but necessary.
 My editor told me it’s “An impressive coming-of-age novel (with)… Great location details, terrifically relatable characters…The mystery at the heart of who she is compelling, and the twist is heart-stopping.
 You should be very proud of this.”

 And I am proud of it.

 I’m also scared shitless of finishing it.

 I am in rewrite/edit mode now.
 I feel like I’m on the final draft now.
 I’m at least five drafts, including at least two rewrites, in.

 When I’m done with this draft, I will scout for a literary agent.
 Maybe I’ll go straight to a publisher?
 I don’t know yet.
 I’m scared of that next step.
 (NOTE: You can read about my publishing path here.)

 What if I fail?
 What if the book really is shit?
 What if this editor was just being nice to me because she has seen how far I’ve come, since I took her writing class eons ago?
 What if that mean girl was right?!

 What if I do get it published and no books sell?
 Wouldn’t that be disappointing!